 I've had stretched ears for many years.
 People ask me questions about it all the time.
 Here is a guide for those who are interested.

-Gauges is an incorrect term that a lazy person who hasn't done any research on the matter made up.
-Just because the jewelry is measured using the gauge system does not mean they are called gauges.
-They are called plugs or eyelets.
-If everything was named this way, then shoes would be called sizes and beverages would be called ounces.
-If you are too lazy to do some research on such a drastic body modification, then you shouldn't be stretching your ears in the first place.
-The correct use of the word 'gauge' is a means of measurement, such as a 2-gauge plug.
+"Gauging" is an incorrect term that doesn't really make much sense.
+Just because the jewelry is measured using the gauge system does not mean it is called a gauge: It's called a plug or an eyelet.
+If everything were named this way, then shoes would be called by their sizes and beverages would be named in ounces.
+People who know better use the word "gauge" to describe a measurement of the jewelry, such as a 2-gauge plug.

-- O-Rings: A silicone ring in the shape of an O that is used to stop jewelry from falling out of your piercing.
+- O-Ring: A silicone ring in the shape of an O that is used to stop jewelry from falling out of your piercing.

-- Single Flare: A piece of jewelry that is flared, or slightly larger, on only one side, usually secured with an o-ring on the no-flare side.
+- Single Flare: A piece of jewelry that is flared—or slightly larger—on one side, usually secured with an o-ring on the no-flare side.
 The flare is typically 1-2mm larger than the wearable area.

 - Double Flare: A piece of jewelry that has two flares, one on either side of the piece.
 These are not called saddles.
 No o-rings are worn with these.